acme-networks/acme-public-docs/faq/faq_en.md

   - Obtaining Basic membership rewards maliciously through multiple accounts;
   - Using virtual devices or emulators to obtain rewards.
 - **Violation consequences**:
-  - Basic membership privileges will be immediately revoked;
+  - Basic membership privileges shall be immediately revoked;
-  - Obtained Basic membership time will be cleared;
+  - Obtained Basic membership time shall be cleared;
-  - Serious cases may result in account termination;
+  - Serious cases may result in service termination;
 - **Legitimate acquisition methods**: Obtained through normal viewing of advertisements on mobile devices, participation in official activities, and other lawful means.
-- **Fairness principle**: To ensure fair rights for all users, we will continuously monitor and address malicious behavior.
+- **Fairness principle**: To ensure fair rights for all users, we shall continuously monitor and address malicious behavior.

 ### 3.7 How Can I Delete My AcmeVPN Account?
 You may request account deletion at any time, but please note the relevant consequences.
 Specific methods are as follows:
-- **Application method**: Contact customer support through the help center on the AcmeVPN website or app to request account cancellation;
+- **Application method**: Contact customer support through the help center on the AcmeVPN website or app to request account deletion;
-- **Processing time**: Your personal information will be deleted within 7 days of receiving the request;
+- **Processing time**: We shall delete your personal information within 7 days of receiving the request;
 - **Deletion content**: Includes account information, login records, device bindings, and other personal data;
 - **Irreversible**: Account deletion is irreversible—please consider carefully;
 - **Membership time**: Unused paid service time will not be refunded;